← back to home§11Glossary

 The level of formality and the social context a piece of writing is built for.

 Academic register is formal and disciplined.
 Reddit register is casual and personal.
 Cover-letter register is professional but warm.
 A humanizer must match the input's register: rewriting an academic essay into a Reddit post is not 'making it more human,' it's destroying the document.
-HumanGPT's 10 voice profiles let you lock the register before the rewrite.
+HumanGPT's Brand Voice training (Pro) lets you save 2-3 samples of your own writing once, and every rewrite then routes through that register fingerprint.

 20